Currently available for £306.94 from Argos

 Overall the GB40s is a pretty decent bike.
 The build quality is what we’d expect to see from Reebok and it functions well.
 It is, though, let down by a few things for a bike at this price point.
 For example, there are no user-profiles, so you don’t get the same level of accuracy on your training feedback as you would on a bike that does have user profiles.
 There’s no built-in wireless heart rate receiver so heart rate measurements via the hand-pulse sensors are an approximation at best and, as we’ve already touched upon there’s a slight lack of adjustment which, for some, will mean that it’s not possible to get their ideal riding position.
 In themselves these aren’t deal-breakers, but when you consider that for the same price there are quite a few alternative makes and models that DO have ALL those things, without costing a penny more, it’s likely that the purchase of a GB40s will be a heart-over-head one for those taking comfort from the Reebok brand name.

 We can see where Reebok are coming from with the the GB40s.
 It's inexpensive, functional, well built and does the job.
 For many the Reebok name will be enough to persuade them to part with their hard earned cash but the truth is that while this is a pretty good bike it does come up wanting in the face of the competition.
-Take for example the Viavito Satori which also has a 9kg flywheel and water bottle holder, but which also boasts more programs, features user-profiles, has a wireless heart rate receiver and adjustable handlebars as well as some other nice touches such as a KM/MPH switch to switch between metric and imperial measurements and is available for a little bit LESS than the GB40s.
+Take for example the DKN AM-3i which features user-profiles, has a wireless heart rate receiver and adjustable handlebars, interactive training options as well as some other nice touches and is available for a little less than the GB40s.